-Brazil’s Mauro Vinicius da Silva admits he’s not at his best first thing in the morning but the 2012 IAAF World Indoor Championships winner still managed to win the men’s’ Long Jump with 7.91m (-0.3).
-His compatriot, 2010 World Indoor Championships bronze medallist Keila Costa made it a Brazilian Long Jump double with a leap of 6.56m (-0.6).
+Brazil’s Mauro Vinicius da Silva admits he’s not at his best first thing in the morning but the World indoor champion still managed to win the men’s Long Jump with 7.91m (-0.3).
+His compatriot, 2010 World indoor bronze medallist Keila Costa, made it a Brazilian Long Jump double with a leap of 6.56m (-0.6).

 The winners of the rest of the events were: women’s 3000m – Brazil’s Tatiele de Carvalho in 9:25.75; women’s 400m hurdles – USA’s Latosha Wallace in 56.39; Shot Put – Romania’s Anca Heltne with 18.20m.

 The Grande Premio Brasil/Caixa Governo de Para de Atletismo meeting in Belem as the first stop of the three-leg 2013 domestic Brazilian Athletics Tour which will continue in Uberlandia on 16 May and finish in Sao Paulo three days later on 19 May.